janbodnar/Python-Skolenie/operators.md

 print(f"Adult: {adult}")
 ```

-In many countries the adulthood is based on your age.
-You are adult if you are older
+In many countries, adulthood is based on your age: you are an adult if you are
-than a certain age.
-This is a situation for a ternary operator.
+older than a certain age.
+This is a situation for the ternary operator.

 ```python
 adult = True if age >= 18 else False